CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ## 10 • PLAYING AND DRAWING CARDS

 You may only play hazard cards during your opponent’s movement/hazard phase.
-Except for resource long-events, you may play resource cards any time during your own turn unless specifically prohibited by the rules or the cards themselves.
+Except for resource long-events, you may play resource cards anytime during your own turn unless specifically prohibited by the rules or the cards themselves.

 Unless stated otherwise, a card is playable only if its effect applies to an existing situation, hazard, attack, etc. (i.e., you may not play a card just to discard it).